Are armor-piercing bullets legal?

 The ATF has defined many bullets, that are typically rifle bullets, as able to be used in a handgun.
-For example, a .223 Remington cartridge which is what most AR-15s fire, is a rifle cartridge.
-However, with the popularity of AR-15 pistols, the ATF has cracked down on certain .223 Remington bullets – for example, copper bullets.
-This is because a copper bullet for a .223 Remington cartridge is now “armor piercing” in the eyes of the ATF because it can be used in a handgun.
+For example, a .223 Remington cartridge, which is what most AR-15s fire, is a rifle cartridge.
+However, with the popularity of AR-15 pistols, the ATF has cracked down on certain .223 Remington bullets – for example, brass bullets.
+This is because a brass bullet for a .223 Remington cartridge is now “armor piercing” in the eyes of the ATF because it can be used in a handgun.

 There is an exemption for some bullets: